-- Fall Foliage Viewing Coast to Coast 2013.
+- Fall Foliage Viewing Coast to Coast 2016.
+Covers the entire county.

 - Fall Color in the Eastern United States.
 Covers New England, Mid-Atlantic, and Appalachian states.
 Links include Fall Color Finder, for identifying tree names form leaf colors and shapes of Southern Appalachian tree species.

-- Fall Foliage (Weather Channel).
+- Fall Foliage Map (Weather Channel).
 Select leaf times by region.
-There is a Fall Foliage Map of the United States.
+Covers the United States.